 Among the specialty dogs, try the "Good Morning," with crispy bacon, a fried egg, spicy onions and cheese.
 And don't be shy about wandering into the menu's "Dog-free Zone."
 There you'll find juicy, hand-patted Angus chuck burgers that hold their own against the dogs.

-But perhaps your best game strategy is showing up on a Friday and Saturday during the warm weather months.
-That's when lobster rolls hit the menu.
-Arrive early, as they go fast.
-Hot dogs, hamburgers, lobster rolls - when all your bases are loaded, go ahead and hit that home run with a warm, cinnamon-sugar pretzel drizzled in maple syrup or a frosty root beer float.
-Either way, it's a win-win.
+Hot dogs, hamburgers, lobster rolls - when all your bases are loaded, go ahead and hit that home run with a warm, cinnamon-sugar pretzel drizzled in maple syrup or salted caramel sauce.

 where she's covered the state's best culinary offerings and tells the stories behind the food.